joergkeller/arduino-musicbox/README.md

 ## Remarks on the hardware
 * See [wiring schema](extras/schema/MusicBox_Schaltplan.pdf)
 * Cut the "RESET" bridge on the Adafruit MusicMaker FeatherWing (otherwise a reset of the mp3 chip will also reset the arduino board).
 * Set dip switches on the NFC board to use I2C (1: ON, 2: OFF)

 ## Prepare micro SD card
 Copy \<musicbox\>/extras/config/*.cfg in root directory of the SD card.\
-Create/fill folders album1 .. album16 with your music files.\
+Copy music files to the SD card, using 8.3 filenames without special characters.
-List NFC id in nfc.cfg.\
+Assign paths to buttons in buttons.cfg and NFC ids in nfc.cfg.\
 Paths can be a folder (all tracks will be played) or a specific story/song.
-There may be different folders in addition to albumX.
+Music files can be in subfolders, but deeply nested structures should be avoided.

 ## Howto install using Arduino IDE